 I have not been paid by any entity in any way (financially, benefits) to write this post.

 I get the same question a lot: How do you manage to travel so much?
-And always in First Class and sleek hotels!
+Doesn’t it get expensive?

-Its complicated because its kind of a complex system that can be overwhelming, complicated, and frustrating for those that lack the understanding and patience.
-I’m not trying to sell myself as some “super-expert” by any means, because I most definitely am not.
-All I’m going to do is try my best to share the honest information that I always use to travel, hoping that it will help you now and/or in the future.
-That’s why I’m starting the Travel in Style series, which is aimed to help you achieve your travel dreams!
+Finding affordable tickets through a complex system can be overwhelming, complicated, and frustrating for those that lack the understanding and patience.
+But I’m here to share the honest information that I always use to travel, hoping that it will help you now and/or in the future.

-All day, everyday.
 I love Google Flights, because it always shows me the best prices on every airline that it has access to.
 If I want to fly from Houston to Chicago, Google Flights will pull up all available flights on all available airlines on all available days from all available airports.
-Got it?
-No?
-Ok, let me explain.

 This is the Google Flights main page, and if you allow Google to know your location, it will automatically input the closest airport to you.
-From here, you can type in your departing airport, your desired destination, and the days you’d like to be (or have to be) gone.
+From here, you can type in your departing airport, your desired destination, and the days you’ll be traveling.

 So let’s pretend we want to go from Houston to Chicago.

-Google Flights automatically shows you your departure options from Houston: Intercontinental or Hobby.
-You can select one or the other, or just select “Houston, Texas All airports” to see your flight options from all airports available.
-If you select “Show More Nearby Airports”, other airports in relatively close proximity will be presented to you as options.
+Google Flights automatically shows you your departure options from Houston Intercontinental or Hobby.
+You can select one or the other, or just select “Houston, Texas” to see your flight options from all airports available.
+Here, you can also select if you want a round-trip itinerary, a one-way, or a multi-city journey.
+You can also select the amount of passengers flying on the reservation, and the class of travel you are looking for.

 Next, we input Chicago as our desired destination.